Senate GOP blocks domestic terrorism bill, gun policy debate – KION546

 Associated Press

-WASHINGTON (AP) — Democrats’ first attempt at responding to the back-to-back mass shootings in Buffalo and Uvalde, Texas, has failed in the Senate.
-Republicans on Thursday blocked debate on a domestic terrorism bill that would have opened debate on domestic terrorism, hate crimes and gun policy.
-The final vote was 47-47, short of the 60 needed to take up the bill.
-Sen. Susan Collins of Maine was the only Republican to vote yes.
-Senate Majority Leader Chuck Schumer says he will give bipartisan negotiations in the Senate about two weeks while Congress is away for a break — to try to forge a compromise bill that could pass the Senate.
+WASHINGTON (AP) — A bipartisan group of senators is trying to find a compromise on gun legislation.
+That’s after Democrats’ first attempt at responding to the back-to-back mass shootings in Buffalo and Uvalde, Texas, failed Thursday in the Senate.
+Republicans blocked debate on a domestic terrorism bill that would have opened debate on hate crimes and gun policy.
+Senate Majority Leader Chuck Schumer says he will give negotiations about two weeks while Congress is in recess.
+The bipartisan group of senators met after the vote and focused on background checks for guns purchased online or at gun shows, red-flag laws designed to keep guns away from those who could harm themselves or others and school security measures.